Fees

 WINZ subsidies are available to those who qualify and entitlement is calculated on your annual income.
 You cannot claim both the 20 hours ECE subsidy and the Childcare Subsidy for the same hours of attendance but you can claim both for different hours of attendance.

-For advice about entitlement go to https://www.workandincome.govt.nz/products/a-z-benefits/childcare-subsidy.html
+For advice about entitlement go to the work and income childcare subsidy website.

 you have any questions about fees, payment options, or available funding, please feel free to get in touch.
 We’re always happy to help.